NXP eIQ Neutron Kernel Selective Kernel Registration#

 Kernel Registration for Multiple Models#

-If you want to use or experiment with multiple models in one application while having reduced kernel set, you can
+If you want to use or experiment with multiple models in one application while having a reduced kernel set, you can

 create one kernel selection file with the script merge_kernel_selection_code.py: